Tyil/website/_pages/support.md

 ---
 layout: default
-permalink: /fund-me.html
+permalink: /support.html
 ---

-# Funding me
+# Supporting me
-Thanks for considering to fund my work.
+Thanks for considering to support my work.
 It's much appreciated, and it helps me to spend more time writing articles, tutorials, free software and promote more free software.